We update this page often. Check back.

 As school gets out for the summer, we see more and more people searching for suitable things to do with their kids this summer in Tucson.
 Although you can find many ideas on our popular page Things to do with Kids, we have compiled a list of free or almost free things to do with kids in Tucson.
 The list is only as limitless as your imagination, but give these a try.
 We will be adding more free things to do with kids, so come back often.

 First try our Calendar.
-Type in KIDS or Free under the FIND EVENTS arrow.
-You can also put in dates and locations you are interested in.
+Under Category choose KIDS and Families or Free events.
+You can also put in the dates you are interested in.
 Here are some of the things we found along the way.
-Read More

 Pima County Recreational Resources

 Every First Saturday at Valley of the MOon is Free.
-Each Saturday features a different theme.
+First Saturdays feature a different theme.
+Third Sundays are docent-led tours.
 Visit the website for Valley of the MOon here.
 This is for the very young and young at heart.
-3rd Sundays is $5.
+Valley of the Moon has recently been added to the Registry of History places.

 Tucson Museum of Art

-The first Sunday of every month is Free admission at the Tucson Museum of Art.
+The second Sunday of every month is Family Daze.
+Free admission at the Tucson Museum of Art.

 Nearly Free